sachinchitta/urdf2/index.md

 1. Multiple robots - The URDF currently supports a single _robot_ tag.
 We compose multiple robots into a single robot description by using Xacro and manually adding joints between robots, i.e. we treat a collection of robots as a single robot.
 MoveIt! uses groups to then allow users to address each part of the robot as a single entity.
 It is not clear that the URDF needs to allow multiple robot tags.
 However, there is a need for being able to parse some _world description_ and know all the robots that exist in the world.
 1. Closed loop chains - The URDF must be able to support the specification of closed loops, e.g. four-bar linkages or delta robots.
-* Groups - URDF should natively support the specification of groups (user-defined sets of joints).
+1. Groups - URDF should natively support the specification of groups (user-defined sets of joints).
 This will significantly reduce configuration effort for upstream elements, e.g. MoveIt! or ROS-Control and also ensure consistency, e.g. there are too many places where lists of joints are currently specified in config files.
-* Sensors - URDF must include support for the most commonly used sensors.
+1. Sensors - URDF must include support for the most commonly used sensors.
-* Zero State/Default State/Saved state - The URDF should include support for specifying the _initial_ or _default_ state of a robot.
+1. Zero State/Default State/Saved state - The URDF should include support for specifying the _initial_ or _default_ state of a robot.

-### Suggested solution
+## Suggested solution

 The suggested solution is to borrow heavily from the following sources to create a URDF format coupled with a new __WORLD__ format to specify both the robot and the state of the world (including the robots in it).

-1. SDF
-1. MoveIt! config
-1. ROS-Control config

 #### World Specification
 * Add a new world format (separate from URDF)